 By combining internal sales data with external indicators, AI can forecast demand at a more granular level.
 This allows businesses to align production schedules, procurement plans, and inventory levels with expected market demand.

-More accurate forecasts help organizations reduce excess inventory while preventing stock shortages.
+More accurate forecasts help businesses reduce excess inventory while preventing stock shortages.
 As the system continuously learns from new data, predictions become more precise over time.

 AI enhances financial management within ERP systems by automating analysis and improving forecasting accuracy.
 Machine learning algorithms analyze transaction patterns, payment behavior, and financial trends to generate deeper insights.